TasengMancheykhun/computer_architecture_notes/README.md

           * Identifies the application on the destination computer using port numbers
           * Eg: One server, multiple applications: FTP, Telnet session, Webpage
         * Network Layer
+          * Sender and receiver in the same network use MAC addresses
+          * Sender and receiver in different networks cannot use MAC addresses.
+So they need to use IP address
+          * MAC address: S---[switch]---R
+          * IP address: S---[switch]---[Router]---[Router]---[switch]---R
         * Data Link Layer
         * Physical Layer